-The following are eight effective ways that our team at Clean Image Restoration has seen to help prevent fires in your home.
+The following are eight effective ways that our team at Clean Image Services has seen to help prevent fires in your home.

 Smoke detectors are often our first defense against fire damage.
 They are a quick and economic alert to help you get control of a situation before the flames light up and get out of control.
 Make sure to install smoke detectors on every level of the house and in every bedroom.
 Replace batteries every six months or so.

 Fire extinguishers can be used to extinguish small fires.
 They should be placed near every exit of the house so you can grab them as you are evacuating the house.
 Small kitchen extinguishers should also be kept in the kitchen where a fire is most likely to break out.
 Keep fire extinguishers in your garage or any outbuildings where combustibles may be kept.

 Candles have caused more than 23,000 house fires each year.
 Although they provide a relaxing atmosphere and pleasing fragrances, it is recommended to use alternatives like flashlights for illumination or heated wax for fragrances.

 Creosote buildup in chimneys, fireplaces, and wood stoves can re-ignite.
 Other foreign materials can also find their way into chimneys.
 Keep your fire sources clean to avoid the possibility of fire and soot damage.

 If lighters and matches get into the wrong hands, the combination of little hands and lighters or matches could cause a catastrophe.
 Keep lighters and matches locked away to prevent disaster or even death through accidental fires.